Dragonmystic707/exalted-reincarnated/docs/Nocturnals/Introduction.md

 of who they might have been.
 While they will have the same memories, their personality, physical appearance, and gender might all change

-If they are again killed during this renewal process, they will truely die.
+If they are again killed during this renewal process, they will truly die.

 **Caste**